NZQA Level 6

 One year full-time.

-Offered from 2019 in uneven years.
+Offered in uneven years.
 Part-time study options may be arranged.

 Approved by New Zealand Qualifications Authority.

 This diploma is comprised of the following six courses, each of which are broken down into modules described in more detail further below.

 |As an introduction to theological study, students are equipped with research tools to help them translate, exegete, and teach on selected biblical passages.
 Topics covered include Biblical Exegesis & Translation and Engaging Scripture.|